 But most of the time, it was easy to meet people and I’m now super hyped on solo travel!

 [JK GUYS THESE ARE ALL MY FRIENDS!!!!]

 And so, in my (very humble) opinion solo travel is one of the best kinds of travel.
 Just because you can literally do whatever the hell you want.

-[Surrounded by friends once again in Paros, Greece – Andrew took this while we were exploring together!
+[Surrounded by friends once again in Paros, Greece – my new friend Andrew took this while we were exploring together!
 Or did he?
 Maybe a random stranger took this?
 You’ll never know]

 How do you meet people when you travel solo, you ask?
 Here are some tips: